-(1) The valuation of stock awards is based on the assumptions and methodology set forth in Note 11 to the financial statements of M&T Bank Corporation in its Annual Report on Form 10-K filed with the SEC on February 19, 2010.
+(1) The valuation of stock awards is based on the assumptions and methodology set forth in Note 11 to the financial statements of M&T Bank Corporation in its Annual Report on Form 10-K filed with the SEC on February 22, 2011.

-(2) Vesting of the stock awards granted to the Named Executive Officers in 2009 occurs on a graduated basis with 10% vesting one year after the grant date, an additional 20% vesting two years after the grant date, an additional 30% vesting three years after the grant date and the remaining 40% vesting four years after the grant date.
-The 2005 Incentive Compensation Plan allows for accelerated vesting in cases of death, disability, retirement or a change in control.
-The award for Mr. Wilmers, however, provides that vesting will not be accelerated in the event of retirement prior to January 30, 2011.
+(2) Vesting of the stock awards granted to the NEOs in 2010 occurs on a graduated basis with 30% vesting on January 29, 2012, an additional 30% vesting on January 29, 2013 and the remaining 40% vesting on January 29, 2014.
+The M&T Bank Corporation 2009 Equity Incentive Compensation Plan allows for accelerated vesting in cases of death, disability, retirement or a change in control.

 Outstanding Equity Awards at Fiscal Year-End.
-The following table reflects the number and terms of stock option awards and stock awards outstanding as of December 31, 2009 for the Named Executive Officers.
+The following table reflects the number and terms of stock option awards and stock awards outstanding as of December 31, 2010 for the NEOs.